Here's how to lower cortisol and reverse the impact of elevated cortisol to help maintain better adrenal health.

 5. Workout regularly.
 Aim for workouts under 1 hour.

 Growth hormone release and testosterone production slow down and taper at about 1 hour after starting exercise.
 Then cortisol production starts.

 6. Don't overtrain.

 Follow a training plan that allows full recovery between workouts.
 For most people this means not working out intensely for 2 days in a row.

 7. Reduce stress.

 Stress triggers cortisol production.
-Incorporate stress reduction and relaxation into your day to reduce the potential for cortisol increase.
+For reducing cortisol, incorporate stress reduction and relaxation into your day and reduce the potential for cortisol increase.
 Self hypnosis, meditation, and other relaxation techniques work well..